lukdva/Meetings_REST_API/README.md

 This repository contains REST API for managing Meetings.
 Also, project has authentication and authorization implemented.
 Bearer Authorization is required for most endpoints(except /login and /users/post)
-H2 In memory database is used, everytime project is launched clean DB is generated containing 2 users:
+H2 In memory database is used.
+Everytime project is started - clean DB is generated containing 2 users:
 1. User1
     1. username:user
     2. password:user